Should You Invest in Warner Bros. Discovery Inc. (WBD) Now? - News Heater

 WBD) stock’s latest price update

 Warner Bros.
-Discovery Inc. (NASDAQ: WBD)’s stock price has increased by 1.19 compared to its previous closing price of 11.73.
-However, the company has seen a 4.86% increase in its stock price over the last five trading sessions.
-InvestorPlace reported 2023-09-14 that The thing about bear markets is they are so short-lived.
-Since 1928, the average bear market lasted just 15 months.
+Discovery Inc. (NASDAQ: WBD)’s stock price has decreased by -1.52 compared to its previous closing price of 11.84.
+However, the company has seen a 0.69% increase in its stock price over the last five trading sessions.
+Proactive Investors reported 2023-09-18 that The Writers Guild of America plans to resume negotiations with Hollywood studios on Wednesday, the WGA announced Monday.
+The WGA, which represents 11,500 screenwriters, encouraged its members to continue picketing even as talks open back up.

 WBD’s Market Performance